google/WebFundamentals/src/content/en/updates/2017/04/chrome-59-deprecations.md

 Since Chrome is
-[enabling these constructors by default](https://www.chromestatus.com/features/4659236399218688) in Chrome 59 the legacy initialization fuctions, `initDeviceMotionEvent()` and `initDeviceOrientationEvent()` are also removed.
+[enabling these constructors by default](https://www.chromestatus.com/features/4659236399218688) in Chrome 59 the legacy initialization functions, `initDeviceMotionEvent()` and `initDeviceOrientationEvent()` are also removed.
 Edge has deprecated the initialization functions and Firefox has already shipped the constructors.